babylonhealth/MCSG/README.md

 This will also download **glove.840B.300d.txt** and **enwiki_vocab_min200.txt** (The SIF frequencies from Arora et al. 2016).

-To download the other word vectors please go to [GoogleNews-word2vec](https://drive.google.com/uc?id=0B7XkCwpI5KDYNlNUTTlSS21pQmM&export=download) and [GoogleNews-Word2Vec](https://s3-us-west-1.amazonaws.com/fasttext-vectors/crawl-300d-2M.vec.zip) , then convert binary fails into the same text file format as **glove.840B.300d.txt** and place in **/data/word_vectors**.
-We could not upload them to github since they are above allowed the disk-quota.
+To download the other word vectors please go to [GoogleNews-word2vec](https://drive.google.com/uc?id=0B7XkCwpI5KDYNlNUTTlSS21pQmM&export=download) and [FastText](https://s3-us-west-1.amazonaws.com/fasttext-vectors/crawl-300d-2M.vec.zip), then convert binary files into the same text file format as **glove.840B.300d.txt** and place in **/data/word_vectors**.
+We could not upload them to GitHub since they are above the allowed disk-quota.

 ### Reproduce Results for Submission #960